Validity of Obama health care law at issue in appeal hearing

 The government said in March that a total of 11.4 million people signed up during open enrollment season, a dip of about 300,000 from last year.

-Scheduled to hear Tuesday’s arguments were 5th Circuit Judges Carolyn Dineen King, Jennifer Walker Elrod and Kurt Engelhardt.
-King was nominated to the appeals court by President Jimmy Carter in 1979.
-Elrod was nominated by President George W. Bush in 2007.
-Engelhardt was nominated by President Donald Trump last year.
+5th U.S. Circuit Court of Appeals Judge Carolyn Dineen King asked no questions Tuesday.
+King was nominated to the appeals court by Democratic President Jimmy Carter in 1979.
+Elrod was nominated by Republican President George W. Bush in 2007.
+Engelhardt was nominated by Trump, a Republican, last year.

-Democrats in the Senate said Monday that Republicans will pay a political price if the case results in the loss of popular “Obamacare.”
+Democrats in the U.S. Senate said Monday that Republicans will pay a political price if the case results in the loss of the popular health care law.

 “If they are successful in striking down the Affordable Care Act, Republicans will own all of the consequences,” Senate Democratic Leader Chuck Schumer of New York said on a call Monday with reporters.